AMAZING WINTER ACTIVITIES IN VERBIER – SWITZERLAND

 Geneva is closer to Verbier than the Zurich Airport.
 From the Geneva or Zurich Airport, take the train to Le Châble train station (from Geneva it takes about 2 hours, from Zurich Airport a bit less than 4 hours).
-If you have the option to fly to Bern Airport it is another good option to get to Verbier quite “fast” by train.
+If you can fly to Bern Airport, it is another good option to get to Verbier quite “fast” by train.

 You can also rent a car, though I highly recommend using public transportation in the winter.

 The winter season starts at the end of November and lasts until about April.
-During the holiday season (Christmas and New Year), it gets really busy, as well as during the school holidays in Switzerland (end of February to the beginning of March).
+During the holiday season (Christmas and New Year), it gets jam-packed, and during the school holidays in Switzerland (end of February to the beginning of March).

-So, if you are flexible, I would suggest early December, January (very cold though), beginning of February, or at the end of March/April.
-In April, the days are longer and it gets warmer (something to keep in mind).
+If you are flexible, I would suggest early December, January (very cold though), the beginning of February, or at the end of March/April.
+In April, the days are longer, and it gets warmer (something to keep in mind).